edward-stuart-johnson/data-analytics-power-bi-report/README.md

 Slicers were a handy way for me to control how the data on a page were filtered, but adding multiple slicers cluttered up the layout of my report page.

-A professional-looking solution to this issue was to use Power BI’s bookmarks feature to create a pop-out toolbar which could be accessed from the navigation bar on the left-hand side of my report.
+A professional-looking solution to this issue was to use Power BI's bookmarks feature to create a pop-out toolbar, which could be accessed from the navigation bar on the left-hand side of my report.

 I downloaded a collection of custom icons.
 I used these for all of my navigation bar icons.

 I added a new blank button to the top of my navigation bar, set the icon type to Custom in the Format pane, and chose Filter_icon.png as the icon image.
 I also set the tooltip text to Open Slicer Panel.

-I added a new rectangle shape in the same colour as my navigation bar.
-Its dimensions were the same height as the page, and about 3-5X the width of the navigation bar itself.
-I opened the Selection pane and brought it to the top of the stacking order.

 I added two new slicers.
 One was set to Products[Category], and the other to Stores[Country].
-I changed the titles to Product Category and Country respectively.
+I changed the titles to Product Category and Country, respectively.

 They are in Vertical List slicer style.
-It is possible to select multiple items in the Product Category slicer, but only one option at a time is selectable in the Country slicer
+It is possible to select multiple items in the Product Category slicer, but only one option at a time is selectable in the Country slicer.
 I configured the Country slicer so that there is a Select All option.
-I ensured the formatting is neat, and fit with my chosen report style.
+I ensured the formatting was neat and fit with my  report style.
-In the Selection pane I grouped the slicers with my slicer toolbar shape.
+I grouped the slicers with my slicer toolbar shape using the Selection pane.

-I needed to add a Back button so that I could hide the slicer toolbar when it is not in use.
+I needed to add a Back button to hide the slicer toolbar when it is not in use.

-I added a new button, and selected the Back button type.
+I added a new button and selected the Back button type.
 I positioned it somewhere sensible, in the top-right corner of the toolbar.
-In the Selection pane, I dragged the back button into the group with the slicers and toolbar shape.
+I dragged the back button into the group with the slicers and toolbar shape in the Selection pane.

-I opened the Bookmarks pane and added two new bookmarks: I created one bookmark with the toolbar group hidden in the Selection pane, and one with it visible.
+I opened the Bookmarks pane and added two new bookmarks: I created one bookmark with the toolbar group hidden in the Selection pane and one with it visible.
 I named them Slicer Bar Closed and Slicer Bar Open.
-I right-clicked each bookmark in turn, and ensured that Data was unchecked.
-This prevents the bookmarks from altering the slicer state when I opened and closed the toolbar.
+I right-clicked each bookmark in turn and ensured that Data was unchecked.
+This prevents the bookmarks from altering the slicer state when I open and close the toolbar.

 The final step was to assign the actions on my buttons to the bookmarks.
-I opened the Format pane and turned the Action setting on for both my Filter button and my Back button.
-For each button, I set the Type to Bookmark, and selected the appropriate bookmark.
+I opened the Format pane and turned the Action setting on for both my Filter and Back buttons.
+For each button, I set the Type to Bookmark and selected the appropriate bookmark.

 ![](slicer_bar_closed_screenshot.png)